cbonoz/stark24/README.md

 #### How it works

-zkPages allows users to create single-page digital content storefronts powered by Starknet smart contracts.
+ZkPages allows users to create single-page digital content storefronts powered by Starknet smart contracts.
 The platform emphasizes privacy and security through zero-knowledge checkouts and trace-free payments.
 Users can easily manage their store, upload content, and track their audit history, ensuring transparency and accountability.

 1. Create a Stark account: Start by creating an account on the Starknet network to get access to the zkPages platform.
 2. Create a zkPages store: Use the zkPages interface to set up your digital content store.
 Each store is represented as a single-page storefront.
-3. Add digital content: Upload your digital content to the store.
-The content is delivered securely via IPFS.
+3. Add digital content: Upload your digital content as items to the store.
+Content for the purchases can be delivered through custom web2/authenticated links or addressed content through IPFS.
 4. Share your store front URL online: Promote your store by sharing the unique URL with your audience.
-Description

 A contract event gets emitted for each successful purchase that can be tracked and/or audited from other platforms.